-MSMS students produce three (3) high quality publications which record news and events at MSMS and showcase student work.
-The school newspaper, Vision, is published quarterly by students enrolled in Journalism.
+MSMS students produce three (3) high-quality publications which record news and events at MSMS and showcase student work.
+The school newspaper, The Vision, is published throughout the year by members of the MSMS Student Body.
 The school literary magazine, Southern Voices, published each spring, is a compilation of student writing and artwork.
 The student science research journal, MSMS Science Journal, showcases student research and is produced annually in the spring semester.
 In addition to these print publications, students provide valuable contributions to school publications.